 On March 31, 2000, the FASB issued Interpretation No. 44, "Accounting for Certain Transactions Involving Stock Compensation," ("FIN 44") which provides guidance on several implementation issues related to Accounting Principles Board Opinion No. 25 ("APB 25").
-The most significant topics discussed in FIN 44 are the clarification of the definition of employee for purposes of applying Opinion No. 25 and the accounting for stock options that have been repriced.
+The most significant topics discussed in FIN 44 are the clarification of the definition of employee for purposes of applying Opinion No. 25 and the accounting for stock options that have been repriced and the classification of accounting for modification made to stock awards.
 FIN 44 is effective for the most significant topics discussed beginning July 15, 2000.
-The impact of the interpretation on Intuitive Surgical's financial position and results of operations is not expected to be material.
+The impact of the interpretation on Intuitive Surgical's financial position and results of operations is not material.